schwiege/Gator-Bytes-Code/README.md

 # Using our Code
-To use our code, take one of the included image files and paste the file name into the variable I.
+To use our code, download the final_project_live_v3.mlx and open in MATLAB.
+Take one of the included image files and paste the file name into the variable I.
 An example would be I = imread('filename.jpg');
 The image files must be Xray images of the upper part of the femur (preferred) for the code to work.
 I would recommend only using the included images.
 Using other images you find off of the internet would cause